Category Archives: art

 Martin was a lifelong peacemaker.
 He died on his way as a bishop to settle a dispute among his priests.

 Another poison Martin confronted was the poison of careerism.
-Elected bishop of Tours by the people, Martin adopted a lifestyle unlike that of other bishops of Gaul, who were increasingly involved in imperial administration and adopting the privileged style that came with it.
+Elected bishop of Tours by the people, Martin adopted a lifestyle unlike that of other bishops of Gaul, who were increasingly involved in imperial administration and adopted the privileged style that came with an imperial administrator.

 Are the poisons of militarism and careerism around today?
 We remember our war veterans today.So many died in terrible wars these 100 years and many bear the scars of war.
 Militarism, the glamorizing of war, is still around.
 So is careerism .